Protein corona

-Factors Affecting Formation
+Factors affecting formation

 It is known that multiple physicochemical and biochemical factors influence the formation and composition of protein coronas.
 Many previous studies have focused on understanding these processes and how they can be utilized.

-Protein Composition and Concentration
+Protein composition and concentration

 To determine how the protein composition and concentration affects protein coronas, one study incubated silica nanoparticles in plasma medium for 1 hr and observed the formation of the corona.
 They found that the proteins adsorbed easily to the silica surface and expressed themselves in different patterns depending on the amount of plasma present in the incubated medium.
 The experiment was run with 3%, 20%, and 80% plasma, and it was discovered that in the case of plasma, where there is a much higher concentration of lower-affinity proteins than high-affinity proteins, the lower-affinity proteins had a tendency to replace the higher-affinity proteins on the surface of the nanoparticle because of their higher abundance within the plasma.
 From studies like these, it is clear that a protein corona can be altered significantly, depending on the weight and affinity of the biological molecules in a particular medium.

-Media Exposure
+Media exposure

 Another major factor that affects protein coronas is exposure time, or the amount of time a nanoparticle coated in proteins is exposed to fluidic media.
 Since it is well known that instantly upon introduction of a nanoparticle to a biomolecular medium, a protein corona forms on its surface, one study exposed nanoparticles to biological fluids like human plasma and observed how the length of exposure to these mediums can affect the formation of the corona.
 After only 30 seconds of interaction, almost 300 proteins were detected adsorbing to the nanoparticle surface, and a majority of those molecules had low affinity (pharmacology) and a large molecular weight.
 After 1 minute or more of exposure, different protein corona patterns were observed, and of the proteins detected, most of them had a higher affinity and smaller molecular weight, consistent with the Vroman effect.
 Thus, the length of the exposure time of the nanoparticle to biological fluid can greatly alter the composition and patterns of the protein corona.

 In addition to exposure time is the factor of shearing forces.
 In the past, researchers studied protein-nanoparticle interactions under very static conditions so that variables could be easily controlled.
 However, these conditions are not very representative of the conditions of the human body where nanoparticles will generally be exposed to shearing stresses and hydrodynamic fluid conditions.
 Thus, experiments that accounted for fluidic conditions were necessary to understand how protein coronas would endure in the human body.
 One study found that fluidic flow increased the biodiversity of the protein corona and altered its shape due to the shearing forces present in the environment.
 Because both of these factors have implications in the functionalization of protein corona nanoparticles, these observations proved the importance of studying protein coronas in the presence of fluidic conditions.